 - “Closed universe” practical questions using instructions, factual data, cases, statutes and other reference material supplied by examiners.

-- A scaled score of 80 on the MPRE or a grade of “C” in an ethics course at a law school approved by the Bar Examining Committee is required.
+- A scaled score of 80 on the MPRE or a grade of “C” or better in a law school professional responsibility course approved by the Bar Examining Committee is required.

 Click here to learn more about the MPRE.